 The Company has issued following irrevocable and unconditional Corporate Guarantees to Subsidiary Companies of NHPC Limited for a Guarantee Fee of 1.20% plus applicable GST.
 Exposure of the Company from the Guarantee shall be the principal outstanding under the said credit facility including any interest, commission, charges etc. payable to the Bank by subsidiaries.

-(a) The Company has issued Corporate Guarantee in favour of HDFC Bank Limited for Term Loan Facility for Bundelkhand Saur Urja Ltd (BSUL) amounting to ' 213.25 Crore.
-The outstanding balance of said term loan is ' 134.01 Crore including interest as on 31.03.2023.
+(a) Initially Company had issued Corporate Guarantee in favour of HDFC Bank Limited for Term Loan Facility for

-(c) The Company has issued Corporate Guarantee in favour of J&K Bank Limited for Term Loan Facility for Jal Power Corporation Limited amounting to ' 313.00 Crore.
-The outstanding balance of said term loan is ' 280.00 Crore as on 31.03.2023.
+(ii) Initially Company had also issued Corporate Guarantee in favour of Bank of Baroda for Term Loan Facility -1 for JPCL amounting to ' 344.00 Crores and as on 31.03.2025, Corporate Guarantee remains same since the outstanding balance of said term loan is also same.

 (ii) Provision for expected credit losses